-Keep monitoring!
+Keep monitoring and inputting your observations into AKP's database!
 It is absolutely critical that we receive information on all nestboxes: if partners don’t report boxes that are unoccupied, our data reflects higher occupancy rates than there actually are.
 We know how discouraging it can be to work hard on a nestbox and see it go unused, but information on where kestrels aren’t is just as valuable as information on where they are.
 If kestrels aren’t using your boxes we need to know why, and observations from unoccupied boxes are our best clues.

 Also, stay patient.
 It often takes kestrel pairs a year or two to move in, so keep the box up and see what happens.
 You might try building new boxes and placing them in other spots near the original, to see if different locations, entrance orientations, mounting surfaces, etc. are more attractive to nesting pairs.

 Finally, take advantage of our partner network!
 If kestrels aren’t moving in to any of your boxes and you would still like to visit an occupied nest, try contacting a fellow American Kestrel Partnership researcher in your area to see if they would be willing to take you along on a monitoring visit.
 This is exactly the collaboration we hope to facilitate through the Partnership, and the visit might give you insight into how you can better attract kestrels to your own box(es).

 If non-kestrel species use a nestbox, please report this to us just as you normally would.
 Again, data on boxes that are not occupied, or are occupied by other species, are absolutely critical to our research.
 We also encourage you to register the box with the Cornell Lab of Ornithology’s program, which collects nesting data on all bird species.

 As European Starlings are an invasive species, many nestbox programs remove their nesting material and eggs from boxes to curb nesting competition.
 If you do choose to remove starling nests, make sure to record this.